Puresharper/NuPack/README.md

 ## Roadmap
 - **Extensibility pattern with custom nuget package**

 NuPack can provide a library to develop a plugin as nuget package.
 It will detect plugin from package.config and load it to add additional behavior to NuPack.

-- **NuPack behvior improved with environment variables**

-NuPack have a unique behavior with some creation pattern.
-It will be good if it can do something more or different by detecting variable environment :
-    - Local repository to copy .nupkg
-    - NuPack .ignore pattern
+Plugin will be called with arguments passed to NuPack and produce a PackageBuilder from original PackageBuilder before save result.

 - **Optimizer pattern for console application**